|Location||University of Newcastle, School of Mathematical and Physical Sciences|

 The fields of neurobiology and electronic devices have developed rapidly in the last century, which has presented the tantalising prospect of directly interfacing electronic devices with living tissue.
 In this way, devices could directly supply information to the neural network of a living entity and neurons could directly trigger electronic devices thus controlling them by mere thought.
 A deep understanding of how neurons interact with electronic materials, in particular semiconductors, benefits a wide range of futuristic and current medical applications.
 Examples of applications are controlling electrical appliances by neuronal read-out, deep-brain stimulation to treat Parkinson disease, cochlear implants and retinal prosthetic devices to cure blindness or vision loss.
 Our research project focusses on interfacing organic electronic devices with living tissue.
 Organic semiconductors have been identified as a suitable class of materials that meet both the biological requirements (e.g. elasticity, ionic conduction) and electronic requirements (e.g. solid-state charge conduction), which make them an ideal material for bioelectronic applications.
 Research involves growing appropriate cells on organic semiconductors, eliciting and measuring action-potentials and other interactions between organic semiconductors and neurons.
 These results direct the development of devices such as sensors/probes, artificial retinas and other bioelectronic applications.
 The project aims to improve our fundamental knowledge of neuronal stimulation using organic semiconductors and develop bio-electronic devices.

-looking for an enthusiastic, full-time PhD student preferentially with a
+We are looking for an enthusiastic, full-time PhD student preferentially

 Minimum eligibility criteria: GPA of at least 5.25 out of 7; English proficiency; A research Master's Degree or Bachelor Degree with Honours Class One or equivalent.

-The successful candidate will receive a scholarship of $26,282 p.a. (tax free) and will be eligible to apply for top-up funds.
+The successful candidate will receive a scholarship of $26,694 p.a. (tax free) and will be eligible to apply for top-up funds.
+The successful candididate will also receive a relocation allowance of up to $1500.
 The scholarship is for a period of three and a half years.
 Tuition fees are covered by the University of Newcastle during this period.

 How to apply